Can Economic Forecasting Predict The Future?

 DAVIDSON: Just last year, in January 2008, we now know we were already in the worst recession in decades, but economic forecasters were predicting a good, healthy economy for the rest of the year.
 They missed the present and were disastrous at predicting the future.

-Mr. SIMON JOHNSON (Economist, MIT, Peterson Institute for International Economics): You know, economic forecasting is inherently an impossible task.
+SIMON JOHNSON: You know, economic forecasting is inherently an impossible task.

 BLUMBERG: Economist Simon Johnson is with MIT and the Peterson Institute for International Economics.
 He used to run the economic forecasts at the International Monetary Funds.